-During the years ended December 31, 2018 and 2017, payments from the various accounts were made in accordance with the terms of the Trust Indenture.
+During the years ended December 31, 2019 and 2018, payments from the various accounts were made in accordance with the terms of the Trust Indenture.
 (See Note 1, item J for more details).

-The 2011 Bonds are expressly nonrecourse to the Association, the State of South Carolina, SCDOT or any agency, department or political subdivision of the State of South Carolina, and are payable solely from the 2011 Trust Estate.
+The 2011 Bonds are expressly nonrecourse to the State of South Carolina, SCDOT or any agency, department or political subdivision of the State of South Carolina.
+In addition, the 2011 Bonds are expressly nonrecourse against any Association assets other than the 2011 Trust Estate, from which the 2011 Bonds are solely payable.
 The 2011 Bonds are not rated by a national rating agency.